cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

                              (procedure-environment procedure))) ; base environment
         :else (error "Unknown procedure type -- APPLY" procedure)))
 ```

+Again it is a case analysis:
-Here we first check if a procedure is a primitive procedure.
+We first check if a procedure is a primitive procedure with `primitive-procedure?`.
 A procedure is a primitive procedure if it is looked up in the environment and it was in the list of primitive procedures defined in the
 environment.
 The primitive procedures are defined as follows, and are later added to the environment (how the environment is constructed will be discussed later).